 - Troubleshooting interpersonal conflicts

-Even jobs like teaching require a degree, if not of negotiation, then of its close relative, mediation.
-Teachers frequently structure learning contracts with their students.
-And, parent communication often requires persuasive mediation skills as well.
+Even jobs such as teaching require a degree of, if not of negotiation, then its close relative, mediation.
+Teachers frequently structure learning contracts with their students, and parent communication often requires persuasive mediation skills.
 Examples of employee-to-third-party negotiations include: